nilenso/planet-nilenso/source/_posts/2013-09-04-android-native-mvp.markdown

 ---

-As we set out to develop our very first native android app for [Ashoka Survey](https://github.com/nilenso/ashoka-survey-mobile-native), discussions about how should the architecture pan out ensued.
-Literature in the internet was not promising and we had to come back to the drawing board for almost every hurdle we jumped through - setting up the IDE, prominent libraries that could come handy, better ways to do testing.
-After two repo reboots, we finally decided on these -
+As we set out to develop the native android app for [Ashoka Survey](https://github.com/nilenso/ashoka-survey-mobile-native), discussions about how should the architecture pan out ensued.
+Literature on the internet was not promising and we had to come back to the drawing board for almost every hurdle we jumped through – setting up the IDE, prominent libraries that could come handy, better ways to do testing.
+After two repo reboots, we finally decided on these:

 - IntelliJ Idea CE
 - JUnit